Dwight Yoakam: 20052007: Blame the Vain and Dwight Sings Buck

 In 2005, Yoakam signed with New West Records, an Americana music label based out of California.
 His first release for the label was 2005's Blame the Vain.
 It was also Yoakam's first credit as a producer, as he had ended his relationship with Pete Anderson in 2004.
 At the time, former RCA Records artist Keith Gattis had taken over as Yoakam's guitarist and bandleader.
 Yoakam said that he had contacted a number of producers until Gattis encouraged him to produce by himself.
 New West partnered with Columbia Records to release two singles to radio.
 These were "Intentional Heartache" and the title track, which both made the lower regions of the country charts in 2005 and accounted for Yoakam's last appearance there.
 In the book Dwight Yoakam: A Thousand Miles from Nowhere, Don McLeese thought that Anderson's absence gave the album "an unbridled lack of restraint", citing the hard rock sound and spoken-word coda of "Intentional Heartache" as examples.
 Ray Waddell of Billboard also noted a "hard-charging" sound to the album, comparing various tracks to Elvis Presley.
 Rhino Records re-issued Guitars, Cadillacs, Etc, Etc. in 2006 to honor the album's 20th anniversary.
 This re-issue included previously unreleased demos and live tracks, along with liner notes written by Yoakam.

-After Buck Owens' death in 2006, Yoakam began performing covers of Buck Owens songs in concert.
-This culminated in his 2007 album Dwight Sings Buck, composed entirely of Buck Owens covers.
+After Buck Owens' death in 2006, Yoakam began performing covers of his songs in concert.
+This culminated in his 2007 album Dwight Sings Buck, composed entirely of Owens covers.
 Yoakam recorded the project with his touring band, which at the time included then-former Mavericks member Eddie Perez on lead guitar.
 Yoakam stated that he and the band listened to Owens' originals to draw inspiration from the recordings.
 Among the songs chosen were "Act Naturally", "Crying Time", and "Close Up the Honky Tonks", the last of which served as the lead single.
 A review in AllMusic was favorable, stating that "He doesn't set out to imitate Owens' style or delivery, but he does capture the essence of each song, playing them as Buck intended: no frills, no foolin' around".